Boeing to take a $4.9 billion charge over grounded jet

-DALLAS (AP) — Boeing says it will take a $4.9 billion charge to cover possible compensation to airlines whose Max jets remain grounded after two deadly accidents.
+DALLAS (AP) — Boeing said Thursday it is booking a $4.9 billion charge to cover possible compensation to airlines that have canceled thousands of flights since the 737 Max jet was grounded after two deadly accidents.

+The airplane builder also said the Max-related fallout will cut $5.6 billion from its revenue and pre-tax earnings in the April-through-June quarter.

-Boeing said Thursday that the calculation was based on an assumption that regulatory approval for the plane’s return to flying will begin early in the fourth quarter.
+The Chicago-based company said the calculations were based on an assumption that regulatory approval for the plane’s return to flying will begin early in the fourth quarter.

-That timing is earlier than some analysts expect, and may have contributed to a rally in Boeing shares in after-hours trading.
+That timing is earlier than some analysts expected and may have contributed to a rally in Boeing shares in after-hours trading.
+Boeing is scheduled to report its quarterly results next week.

-Boeing said the after-tax charge will cause a $5.6 billion reduction in revenue and pre-tax earnings for the April-through-June quarter.
-Boeing is scheduled to report financial results next week.

-Airlines around the world have canceled thousands of flights since March, when regulators grounded the Boeing 737 Max and the company suspended deliveries of new jets.

-Boeing is also raising its estimate of Max production costs by $1.7 billion because production will be reduced longer than expected.
+Boeing also raised its estimate of Max production costs by $1.7 billion because output will be curtailed longer than expected.

 Boeing is still working on fixing flight-control software that appeared to play a role in crashes that killed 346 people off the coast of Indonesia and in Ethiopia.
+In March, regulators grounded the Boeing 737 Max and the company suspended deliveries of new jets.

+The $4.9 billion charge does not include amounts that Boeing may pay in the dozens of lawsuits filed by families of crash victims.
+Boeing this week hired a victims-compensation expert to oversee a $50 million relief fund for families, which the company said was separate from the lawsuits.

+The $5.6 billion hit to pre-tax earnings is more than half of Boeing’s $10.5 billion profit for all of 2018.

 The plane’s return has been pushed back several times, most recently after Federal Aviation Administration pilots found a new flaw while testing Boeing software changes in a flight simulator.